PiotrGackowski/PMG/README.md

 + Corrupted file - how system will handle it?

-Problems with system:
+# Problems with system:

 + what will happened if storage drive is full.

-Scaling:
+# Scaling:

 + how we are handling situation that we have more than one server?
 How such system will be changed if we will add many more servers?

-+ how system will handle situation that files will be uploaded by many users?
++ how system will handle situation that files will be uploaded by many users? (depends on expected traffic - 10 users or 1 000 000 users daily)

-Publish file:
+# Publish file:

 + do we want to have files acessible for end user by path on our server?
 What will happened if we will have more servers / databases with files - can our system handle this?

-Send notification:
+# Send notification:

 + we should not provide info about file path